 • Prioritize rest by trying to get extra sleep at night and reducing your daily activities until you're feeling better.

-• Try using steam to improve breathing.
-To ease dry or stuffy breathing passages, your child's doctor may recommend using a cool mist humidifier in their bedroom at night.
-If you don't have a humidifier, you can turn on a hot shower with the bathroom door closed to create a steam room effect that can make breathing easier and more comfortable.
+• Try using steam to make breathing easier.
+If you don't have a humidifier, you can turn on a hot shower with the bathroom door closed to create a steam room effect.

 For severe cases of RSV that require hospitalization, doctors can provide oxygen and IV fluids, as well as medications or procedures to help open the airways.